Dixie Watts Dalton

 Blacksburg, VA 24061

-Dixie Dalton developed and leads the agribusiness concentration in the Online Master of Agricultural and Life Sciences degree in the College of Agriculture and Life Sciences and assists with the department's Online Master of Agricultural and Applied Economics.
-She is the director of the Virginia Tech Center for Economic Education.
+I developed and lead the agribusiness concentration in the Online Master of Agricultural and Life Sciences degree in the College of Agriculture and Life Sciences.
+I also play a key lead role with the department's Online Master of Agricultural and Applied Economics and I proudly serve as the director of the Virginia Tech Center for Economic Education.
+My dedication to program innovation, leadership, and teaching excellence was honored with the 2024 AAEA Award for Outstanding Graduate Teaching.

 Expertise: Agribusiness. agritourism, professional M.S. online program